-After three years of regular practice as a student of Iyengar Yoga, one becomes eligible to join the mentorship program, whose aim is to understand the internal Yogic process and its teaching.
-The mentorship program is based on home studies in anatomy, philosophy, in-depth practice of asanas, weekly classes and workshops.
-In addition to that, comes an apprenticeship in teaching and conversations with the teacher for more clarity.
+The mentorship programme is based on home studies in anatomy, philosophy, in-depth practice of asanas, weekly classes and workshops.
+In addition to these, you will undertake an apprenticeship in teaching and regular conversations with your teacher.
 It is an enriching journey leading towards health and happiness.

-About the Iyengar Yoga system: Mr Iyengar (1918 – 2014), has first been taught Yoga from his guru T. Krishnamacharya, before embarking on a self-taught journey which lasted over a span of 80 years.
-Mr Iyengar has been a fierce and robust practitioner and teacher alike, learning mostly from his own mistakes in practice and teaching.
-The Iyengar Yoga method, as it is being taught today, has been researched, elaborated, tested and adapted over a period of 50 years, it is worldly renowned for its excellent therapeutic results.
-Nowadays the Iyengar Yoga method is still being practised, researched, tested and adapted at R.I.M.Y.I.
-(Ramamani Iyengar Memorial Yoga Institute) in Pune (India), by his son Prashant, his daughter Geeta, and his granddaughter Abhijata Iyengar.
+BKS Iyengar (1918 – 2014), was taught Yoga by his guru T. Krishnamacharya, before embarking on his own journey (of self-teaching and discovery), which lasted over 80 years.
+BKS Iyengar was a fierce and robust practitioner and teacher, constantly learning from his own mistakes in order to improve his practice and teaching.
+The Iyengar Yoga method, as it is taught today, has been tested, researched, elaborated upon and adapted over some 50 years, and is now world-renowned for its excellent therapeutic results.
+With the passing of BKS Iyengar, the methods of Iyengar yoga continue to be developed (through practise, research, testing and adaption) at Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune (India).